Have you ever experienced feeling addicted to something, Instagram addiction is a real thing?

 It’s that itch you just can’t seem to scratch; that urge to obsessively engage in a particular activity.

-It’s that lingering thought at the back of your mind that tells you to drop everything else.
+That lingering thought at the back of your mind that tells you to drop everything else.

 It’s the part of you that only wants to focus on that one thing you crave so much.